Cascading/fluid/README.md

 Code generation is possible because Cascading has a clear uniform convention to how Pipe and Operation classes are defined, and through the Java `ConstructorProperties` Annotation set on every core object constructors.
 This includes `SubAssemblies` which are treated as regular Pipes, and thus are chained.

+In the near term, we hope to have a gradle plugin for generating APIs from existing code to be released with those libraries.

 In time we hope Fluid will provide a base for incorporating Java 8 lambdas.